cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 ------

-You decide what to do with debtors
+You Decide What to Do with Debtors
 ++++++++++++++++++++++++++++++++++

 .. list-table::